 Then burn a wide band of tan along the bottom edge of the belly.
 This is just so that the lower edge of the belly is a different color than the unburned wood behind it.
 This is really important if you decide to omit the background step or only do the first part of the background.

 Lastly, burn a light tan band of color on the neck adjacent to the white cheek on the face.
-This is just to help differentiate between the white fur on neck and the cheek.

-STEP 6 – FACIAL FEATURES
+STEP 6 – FACE

 Lastly burn in the shadowed area on the mouth.